 "Dinner?
 What, so you can try to seduce me?"

 "Perhaps, but you know exactly what I'll be trying to do, so you can defend yourself.
 Look, Miss Weasley, I have one month to win this bet.
 They're giving me a month.
 Why don't you do the same thing?
 If the month ends and I haven't gotten a shag, then the end, no hard feelings.
 If the month ends and I have shagged you, we're both a little richer.
-It's a heavenly deal,"
+It's a heavenly deal."

 "I think you are giving me a bit too much credit.
-I'm hardly the devil,"
+I'm hardly the devil."

-Her jaw dropped again; Kniltholder's was a staggeringly expensive restaurant where the wizarding world's rich, famous, and influential liked to go to play.
-Anyone who went to Kniltholder's on a regular night was in no need of money.
-"Why exactly did you take this bet again?"
+Her jaw dropped again; Kniltholder's was a staggeringly expensive restaurant where the wizarding world's rich, famous, and influential liked to go to play and where everyone else need not bother trying to get a reservation.
+Harry had once tried to take her there for their anniversary, to no avail.
+Anyone who went to Kniltholder's on a weeknight first date had Galleons to spare.

 "It's a matter of pride, Miss Weasley.
-I will see you around eight,"
+I will see you around eight."